 - 6 Months of an Ignition Interlock Device

 - Waive the Ability to Fight for the Best Possible Result

 How Does the Broward County 1st Time DUI Offender Program Work?

-The newly announced Broward County DUI Diversion Progam is a pretrial program that 1st time DUI offenders in the county can enroll in to avoid having a DUI conviction on their criminal record.
+The newly announced Broward County DUI Diversion Program is a pretrial program that 1st time DUI offenders in the county can enroll in to avoid having a DUI conviction on their criminal record.

-The program can take between 6-15 months to complete depending on the facts of the DUI case.
+The program takes up to 12 months to complete depending on the facts of the DUI case.
 The intervention program requires the successful completion of several conditions such as DUI school, community service hours, random drug and alcohol testing, and more.
-Upon completion of the program, the defendant will agree to a plea of reckless driving with adjudication withheld, a driver’s license suspension for 6 months, and the installation of an ignition interlock device into the defendant’s personal vehicle.
+Upon successful completion of the program, the defendant will agree to a plea of reckless driving with adjudication withheld, and the installation of an ignition interlock device into the defendant’s personal vehicle for 6 months.